ibm-cloud-docs/pattern-db2-sap-vpc/resiliency-design.md

     * Active-passive failover and failback of resources from one cluster node to the other if the active host fails.

-* For SAP
+## {{site.data.keyword.IBM_notm}} for SAP
+{: #sap-resiliency}

     * Two SAP cluster nodes connected to one another by the IBM Cloud network.
 These nodes are Virtual System Instances (VSIs) running within a Virtual Private Cloud (VPC).

     * {{site.data.keyword.IBM_notm}} VPC File Storage attached to each of the VSIs that run the SAP components.
 This shared filesystem is mounted using the NFS protocol to facilitate sharing of data between the SAP components.

-        The two SAP servers communicate via an Enqueue Server.
+        The two SAP servers communicate by using an Enqueue Server.
 The Enqueue Server on the primary nodes transmits replication data to the Enqueue Replication Server on the standby system.
 This stores the data in a shadow enqueue table residing in shared memory.
 In case the primary Enqueue Server fails, the shadow enqueue table on the Enqueue Replication Server is used to rebuild the tables and data structures for the recovered Enqueue Server that is started on the same node.
 The Enqueue Replication Server stops after transferring the data to the recovered Enqueue Server.

     * A floating, virtual IP address that allows clients to connect to the SAP service(s) no matter which cluster node it is running on.